 Non-financial ancillary environmental text or other data

 Optional related data dynamically (live, in real time) brought into play, or removed as desired according to the report being produced e.g. accounting information specific to corporation/income tax.
 This kind of data is stored using DataSets and Journals with the SIM properties (tags) defining exactly what aspect the data applies to e.g. Income Tax Status - Allowable (default) - Disallowable The types of data that is allowable or disallowable will vary from country to country, but is not related per se to a Regulatory Accounting Taxonomy.
-Braiins’ ability to work with different jurisdictions as well as different taxonomies allows to cope with such differences dynamically i.e. without manual intervention or re-posting
+Braiins’ ability to work with different jurisdictions as well as different taxonomies allows it to cope with such differences dynamically i.e. without manual intervention or re-posting

 Data organised by Agent (Accountancy Practice) or Group, and any number of Entities within that Agent or Group.